ADD CONDITION

 Pediatric Use

-Pediatric patients should be kept out of reach of children.
-For those aged 5 years and older, the recommended dosage is to dissolve 1 lozenge slowly in the mouth every 2 hours as needed or as directed by a healthcare professional.
-For children under 5 years of age, it is advised to consult a doctor before use.
+Pediatric patients aged 5 years and older are instructed to dissolve 1 lozenge slowly in the mouth, with the option to repeat every 2 hours as needed or as directed by a healthcare professional.
+For children under 5 years of age, it is recommended to consult a doctor before use.

 Geriatric Use

-There is no specific information regarding the use of this medication in geriatric patients, including dosage adjustments, safety concerns, or special precautions.
-Healthcare providers should exercise caution when prescribing this medication to elderly patients, as individual responses may vary.
-Monitoring for potential adverse effects and therapeutic efficacy is recommended in this population.
+Elderly patients may not have specific information regarding the use of this medication, including dosage adjustments, safety concerns, or special precautions.
+Therefore, healthcare providers should exercise caution when prescribing this medication to geriatric patients.
+It is advisable to monitor these patients closely for any adverse effects or changes in therapeutic response, given the lack of targeted data for this population.

 Pregnancy